Celtic Art: An Interdisciplinary Approach CELTCIV5023

 ■ evaluate the innovative potential of an interdisciplinary approach to the study of Celtic art

-■ demonstrate that they can discuss a topic in depth, with a attention to current debates and critical issues, and articulate this in a substantial piece of writing.
+■ Indicate that they can discuss a topic in depth, with a attention to current debates and critical issues, and articulate this in a substantial piece of writing.

 Minimum Requirement for Award of Credits

 Students must submit at least 75% by weight of the components (including examinations) of the course's summative assessment.